AtefGharbi/reb_s_code/README.md

 - The Transformer, not the LSTM, is used in the operational scheduler (Sections 7.1-7.4) despite the LSTM's edge on the static benchmark — an LSTM-based or hybrid REB-S variant is flagged as future work, not done.
-- No repository/DOI has actually been created yet; the paper's Reproducibility Statement says so plainly rather than promising one.